Types of Degrees Landscape Architecture Majors Are Getting

 |Hispanic or Latino||93|

-Students from other countries are interested in Landscape, too.
+Landscape appeals to people across the globe.
 About 10.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea